elenaferr0/tsp-optimization/report/sections/genetic-algorithm.typ

 Note that `population_size`, `parents_replacement_rate`, `selection_n_parents`, `time_limit_seconds` and `max_non_improving_generations` are not actually changed during the parameter tuning process, but are set to the default values.
 They have been included in the list as they are relevant to the algorithm's performance and can be manually adjusted if needed.

 === Population initialization <sec:population-init>
-The number of chromosomes in the initial population is determined by the `population_size` parameter and remains constant throughout the algorithm.
+The number of chromosomes in the initial population is determined by the `population_size` parameter and remains constant throughout the algorithm's execution.
 Two techniques are used in conjunction to initialize the population:
 - Random Initialization: generates a random permutation of cities for each chromosome, ensuring that all cities are included in the tour.
 This method provides a diverse starting point for the algorithm;
 - Convex Hull Initialization: involves generating a convex hull, forming an initial partial route using the cities on the boundary of the hull.
 The remaining interior cities are then inserted into this partial tour one by one.
 Each of them is inserted at the position that results in the minimum incremental cost, calculated by finding the smallest increase in distance when placing the city between two existing cities in the partial tour @convex-hull-2023.

-It has been observed by empirical tests that employing the Convex Hull Initialization method alone can lead to poor diversity in the initial population.
-This was primarily due to the fact that it starts to create tours based on the convex hull, which is the same for all chromosomes.
+Empirical tests have shown that using the Convex Hull Initialization method alone can result in poor diversity within the initial population.
+This is primarily because all tours are initially constructed based on the same convex hull.
 The randomization introduced by inserting the internal cities in different positions is not sufficient to ensure a diverse population.
 To mitigate this issue, the Random Initialization technique has been integrated.
 The final population is then formed by combining both initialization methods, ensuring a diverse set of chromosomes that can effectively explore the solution space.
 The ratio of combination between the two is regulated through the `convex_hull_random_init_ratio` parameter.

 === Selection
 The goal of the selection operator is to choose individuals from the current population to create a new generation.
 The selection process is based on the fitness of each individual, which is determined by the total distance of the tour represented by the chromosome.
 This phase should aim at identifying the fittest individuals, however, to avoid premature convergence, it is also important to maintain diversity between the solutions.
 The following selection schemes have been implemented:
 - Linear Ranking Selection: sorts individuals by increasing fitness and assign a rank $sigma_i$ to each individual $i$ in the population.
 The probability of selection is then given by $p_i = (2 sigma_i)/(N (N+1))$, where $N$ is the population size;
-- n-Tournament Selection: randomly selects $n$ individuals from the population and chooses the one with the best fitness.
+- N-Tournament Selection: randomly selects $n$ individuals from the population and chooses the one with the best fitness.
 The process is repeated until the desired number of individuals is selected.
 The value of $n$ can be tuned to balance exploration and exploitation.

 === Crossover
 The aim of the crossover operator is to combine two parent chromosomes to create offspring that inherit characteristics from both parents.
 The following crossover methods have been implemented: